 It was raining.
 The normal twenty-minute commute home in Atlanta traffic became an hour.
 When she got there, the garage door opener didn’t work.
 The power was out.
 She parked in the driveway and ran to the front door in the gray, dusky light.
 Opening the door, she walked into the foyer, noticing dark, muddy footprints on the light tile floor.
 Their size revealed a man’s shoe.
 Her heart raced as she just knew that Thomas had surprised her and was there.
 She turned to hang up her wet coat, but the coat rack wasn’t there.

 “Thomas!”
 Her eyes adjusted to the darkness as she made her way into the living room.
-It was dimly lit from the street light outside and totally bare of furniture, lamps, rugs, coasters, pictures, and even the fireplace screen and tool set.
+It was dimly lit by the streetlight outside and totally bare of furniture, lamps, rugs, coasters, pictures, and even the fireplace screen and tool set.
 In the corner were a couple of throws, pillows, and a number of photographs scattered on top.
 She dropped her coat on the floor.

 As she stood open-mouthed, fear came over her, mixed with anger.
 She dug into her purse and found her pepper spray.
 Slowly making her way to the dining room, she looked around the corner.
 The room was empty.
 She went down the hall to the master bedroom.
 Empty.
-The master bathroom rugs were gone, but her things – cosmetics, hand mirror, blow dryer – were there.
+The master bathroom rugs were gone, but her things – cosmetics, hand mirror, blow dryer – were there, scattered on the floor.

 She fumbled for her cell phone and called Thomas.
 It went to voice mail.
 She thought for a second and called the card store closest to her work.